-Come join NER and your fellow riders for a weekend of team riding in 2021!
-All events finish in Brattleboro, VT.
+Come join NER and your fellow riders in the Spring for a weekend of Team Events!

 200-360 kilometer team ride.
-Teams of 2-6 bikes may start anytime after 12:01am on Saturday, May 30th and must finish at exactly 11am on Sunday, May 31th.
-There is no maximum stop time.
-(Teams may sleep overnight or ride the entire distance quickly.)
+Teams of 2-6 bikes may start anytime after 12:01am on Saturday, May 20th and must finish before 10am Sunday, May 21st.
+There is no maximum stop time; Teams may sleep overnight.

-To register, please complete this Google Form.
+Team Captain: Please complete this Google Form.
 Team captains can start the from and resuming editing if they need to make changes.
-The form should be completed and finalized no later than Sept 12th, 2021.
+The form should be completed and finalized no later than May 13th.

-Fleche rules in brief: Teams of 3-5 vehicles (bikes or HPVs, tandems count as one) collectively ride to Brattleboro together using a route of their choosing.
-The route must be at least 350km+ conform to standard brevet requirements of using the shortest distance been checkpoints (controls).
+Fleche rules in brief: Teams of 3-5 vehicles (tandems count as one) collectively ride to Medford, MA together using a route and start point of their choosing.
+The route must be at least 360km+ conform to standard brevet requirements of using the shortest distance been checkpoints (controls).
 The team must finish exactly 24 hours after they start with no stop may longer than 2 hours.
 The Fleche distance counts toward RUSA and ACP awards.

 Trace rules in brief: Trace teams are 2-6 vehicles.
-Teams choose their own route 200km (min) to 360km (max).
-Teams may start anytime after Midnight on Saturday, May 18th.
-Irrespective of when they leave, they must be in Brattleboro at exactly 11am on Sunday.
-They may stop at anytime for as long as they’d like, including overnight.
+Teams choose their own starting point and a route of 200k to 360k to Medford, MA Teams may start anytime after Midnight on Saturday.
+They may stop for as long as they’d like, including overnight to sleep.
 Routes must conform to brevet rules with the shortest point between checkpoints (controls) used.
 A minimum of 3 controls, spaced at least 50 km apart must be specified however there is no requirement for a control exactly 25km from the finish.
 Traces do not count toward any RUSA awards, including R-12 and distance awards.

 These team events offer many unique and enjoyable challenges: Plotting a route, helping one another during times of difficulty, and feeling the reward of accomplishing a monumental ride together.
-Many riders feel the team events is the most enjoyable Randonneuring event of the year.
+Many riders feel the team rides are the most enjoyable Randonneuring events.

-- The RBA has final say in approving routes.
+- The RBA & Team coordinator has final say in approving routes.
 Routes must be ridden as submitted.

 - A designated team leader is the single contact person for the entire team.